himadri2324/Computer-IT-Fundamentals/README.md

 # Conclusion

-This repository focuses on practical learning rather than theory-only concepts.
+This repository focuses on practical learning rather than theory only concepts.

 The goal is to build strong foundational skills in:
 - IT Support